School is the training ground that helps shape individuals into the people they will become.

 6. Positive Education: The Geelong Grammar School Journey – Jacolyn Norrish

 This book follows the inspiring story of an Australian school that radically applied the science of positive psychology to prioritize the welfare and health of its students in the cultivation of a ground-breaking positive education program.

-With a foreword from the father of positive psychology, Martin Seligman, the story of Geelong Grammar School represents a hallmark example of positive psychology’s power to better the wellbeing of students, teachers, and the broader community.
+With a foreword from the father of positive psychology, Dr. Martin Seligman, the story of Geelong Grammar School represents a hallmark example of positive psychology’s power to better the wellbeing of students, teachers, and the broader community.

 Find the book on Amazon.

 1. Playful Learning: Develop Your Child’s Sense of Joy and Wonder – Mariah Bruehl

 This book will give parents and guardians ideas to design thoughtfully planned learning experiences that tap into children’s natural inclination to play and discover.